mangabe16/lexos/doc_src/docs/user_guide/cluster/k-means.md

 !!! import "Limitations of the Elbow Method"

     Although the elbow method has a mathematical basis, the elbow point may not always be clear, and interpreting it is still subjective.
 For some datasets, it may not work well.
-It can be helpful to perform [hierarchical clustering](/dendrogram) before performing k-means clustering, as the resulting dendrogram may suggest a certain number of clusters that is likely to produce meaningful results.
+It can be helpful to perform [hierarchical agglomerative clustering](../cluster/hierarchical-agglomerative-clustering.md) before performing k-means clustering, as the resulting dendrogram may suggest a certain number of clusters that is likely to produce meaningful results.
 Mathematical metrics like the elbow method are not a substitute for human knowledge about the texts being considered.

 ## Visualizing K-Means Clusters